brege/brege.org/content/post/protein-calculator/index.md

 </details>

-## Implementation: the Protein Efficiency Matrix
+## Implementation: The Protein Efficiency Calculator

 The table below answers a simple question: how much of one single food do you need to eat to hit your daily protein target?
 Input your weight, toggle metric or imperial, and adjust units per row—grams, ounces, scoops, each.
 It’ll show you the amount needed to hit benchmarks in the range of $\text{RDA}$ to the $(\text{MAX})$ intake.
 Based on resistance training status and the latest research, a sliding scale in this range will allow you to estimate your required protein demands.